jntme/dots/readme.md

 - tmux
 - visual studio code

--> if you use a different OS you're free to make pull request for it :)
+--> if you have any recommendations for improvements I'd love to get a pull request from you! :D